Emergent symmetries of relativistic fluid dynamics from local ergodicity

 A still different definition of hydrodynamics is based on a lagrangian picture, where instead of defining currents in the lab frame we follow every cell of the fluid as it propagates and deforms.
 This definition is particularly elegant in that ideal hydrodynamics is based on local diffeomorphisms \cite{jackiw,nicolis,son}, making it into a ``poor people's general relativity'' \cite{hydeft,analogue} (to the extent that perhaps the problem of quantizing gravity can be related, via the enthropic hypothesis \cite{jacobson}, to the problem, described in the previous paragraph, of defining a fluctuating hydrodynamics where local symmetries still hold \cite{zubarev,deco}).

-This work makes a link between this last Lagrangian definition of hydrodynamics and the previous two, by showing it's elegant local symmetries are in fact emerging if one assumes the ergodic hypothesis applies in every cell of the fluid.
+This work makes a link between this last Lagrangian definition of hydrodynamics and the previous two, by showing it's elegant local symmetries are in fact emerging if one assumes the ergodic hypothesis (Defined via \eqref{ergodef} rather than the usual $\Delta \rightarrow \infty$ limit \cite{khinchin}) applies in every cell of the fluid.
 This link can then be used to define hydrodynamics in a way that might be more appropriate to small systems \cite{zajc}, and as a starting point to examine the fluctuations and redundancies of \cite{bdnk}.

 Statistical mechanics is based on the emergence of an approximately ergodic system\cite{ll} (or rather \cite{khinchin} of the approximation that some observables are described by such a system), whose evolution is governed by an equation of the type